angzhou/anchor/README.md

 If you don't have GPU, replace `tensorflow-gpu` with `tensorflow`, note it takes significantly longer to run without GPU.

 ## Usage

+Clone this repo.
+(Warning: this is a big repo >100M, clone with caution.)

 If no argument: